epsilam/slack-latexbot/README.md

 `pip install slackclient`

+Also, make sure you have the `pdflatex` and `convert` commands available. `pdflatex` typically comes with any standard LaTeX distribution, and `convert` comes pre-installed in most Linux distros.

 In `local-settings.py`, set the variable `SLACK_API_TOKEN` to the API token given to you by Slack in your bot's configuration.

 The bot can be started by entering `slack-machine` into your shell.